 And they never ever stop loving and missing their countries Romania and Poland!

 Chopin, like Eminescu, felt somehow condensed, away from his Poland.
 Thus, nothing in Chopin music is calculated for outside expressions as it has deep inner value!
+That is why listening to Chopin treats human souls.

-In his funeral, Polish soil he carried in a silver box was sprinkled on his coffin—a powerful message to all.
+Chopin always carried Polish Soil with him.
+He wanted to be ready when he dies to be covered with Polish soil.
+That is why at his funeral, Polish soil he carried in a silver box was sprinkled on his coffin—a powerful message to all.

 Chopin left us with immortal opus and explained himself by the following statement in the letter toward Countess Delfina Potocka:

 “Bach is like an astronomer who is finding the most beautiful stars using numbers.
 Beethoven takes the whole universe with the strength of his spirit.
 I do not climb so high.
-I have decided long ago that my
+I have decided long ago that my universe will be the human soul and heart!”

-“Godfather of modern Romanian language” and a person who, like many, very many of us, experienced pain and had it as an inspiration.
+Eminescu immortality is here to stay as “Godfather of modern Romanian language” and a person who, like many, very many of us, experienced pain and used it as an inspiration.
 Not knowing what to do with it at the first moments.
+These words explain it:

 “What is love?
 Just another way to have pain.”